 12. Contrasting Colors

-Black and white paint are all you need for this bold paint project.
-Give your kid a black canvas and white paint or a white canvas and black paint and see how they use these contrasting colors to express themselves!
+Black and white paint, and some apples are all you need for this bold paint project.
+Give your kid a black canvas and white paint or a white canvas and black paint and see how they use these contrasting colors to express themselves using some apples!
+These prints will make for a really eye-catching piece of artwork!

 13. Finger Painting Fun